Stellate Ganglion Blocks

 Alternatives to SGB

-Depending on the condition being treated, alternative therapies may include medication management, physical therapy, nerve blocks, and cognitive-behavioral therapy.
+Depending on the condition being treated, alternative therapies may include medication management, physical therapy, nerve blocks, and psychotherapy.
 We believe in a comprehensive approach to wellness and encourage discussions on the best path forward for each individual.
-However, SGB stands out for its efficacy, minimal invasiveness, and rapid onset of relief.
+SGB stands out for its efficacy, minimal invasiveness, and rapid onset of relief, and may be an excellent addition to your treatment plan.

 Research